sreenithibalasu/TextSummary/Updated/README.md

 textSummarizer.py: contains page rank algorithm

 main.py: contains code which calls the above file and summarizes text, storing it in a database

+get.py: to view the first 5 contents in the DB